JeroenVandersteen/JerHammer/content/Trainings/List/Night vision.md

 _See clearly in dim light for 20m_

-You can see clearly in dim light up to a distance of 20 meters per time you take this talent.
+You can see clearly in dim light up to a distance of 20 meters per time you take this training.